-A special place in Russian policy of the Pivot to the East and particularly in economic background of this Pivot relates to the Russian Far East.
-Its development has started in 2012 by establishment of Ministry for the Development of the Russian Siberia and Far East.
-Their development was recognized as "Russian national priority for the whole XXI century" in 2013 by V.Putin at his address to the Federal Assembly (subsequently Siberia was excluded from the Ministry's competencies)15.
-In 2015 Advanced Special Economic Zones (ASEZ) and Free Port of Vladivostok aimed at faster development of the region and foreign direct investments, were established.
+A special place in the Russian Pivot and particularly in the economic background of this Pivot relates to the Russian Far East.
+Its development started in 2012 with the establishment of the Ministry for the Development of the Russian Siberia and Far East.
+Their development was recognized as a "Russian national priority for the whole 21st century" in 2013 by Putin at his address to the Federal Assembly (Siberia was subsequently excluded from the Ministry's competency)15.
+In 2015, Advanced Special Economic Zones (ASEZ) and the Free Port of Vladivostok, aimed at faster development of the region and foreign direct investments, were established.

-However, according to Corporation of Development of the Far East as of May 18, 2018, there were 267 residents of ASEZs and 673 residents of Free Port of Vladivostok of which 25 and 32 respectively were foreign residents16.
-We also consulted data of Federal Tax Service of Russia (FTS) and found out that as of August 22, 2018 among 313 and 857 residents of ASEZs and Free Port of Vladivostok.
-There were only 15 and 18 respectively, which were registered as subsidiaries of foreign companies.
-Data gaps can be caused by such factor as non-transparent origin of investments, i.e. residents created by foreign individuals, so the capital is still foreign, but unclear for open FTS data.
-Nevertheless, both data show that share of foreign residents is dramatically small.
+However, according to the Corporation of Development of the Far East, as of May 18, 2018, there were 267 residents of ASEZs and 673 residents of the Free Port of Vladivostok of which 25 and 32 respectively were foreign residents16.
+We also consulted data from the Federal Tax Service of Russia (FTS) and found out that as of August 22, 2018 among the 313 and 857 residents of ASEZs and Free Port of Vladivostok, only 15 and 18 respectively, were registered as subsidiaries of foreign companies.
+Data gaps can be caused by such factors as the non-transparent origin of investments, i.e. residents created by foreign individuals, so the capital is still foreign, but unclear for open FTS data.
+Nevertheless, both data sets show that the share of foreign residents is very small.